My rating: 4 stars

 Having read the book in the original Portuguese, I had to search online for a translation into English of the previous passage.
 I would never be able to make it justice myself, because I struggle to translate the word ‘saudade’, despite not thinking that it is an untranslatable word, as some do.
 It is just difficult to fully translate into English.
 David Brookshaw, who translated the first American edition, went for ‘yearning’, which is fine and maybe only lacks the sense of nostalgia also attached to it.

 The story being told from the points of view of both Mariamar and Arcanjo in the first person helps us understand how individuals can perceive some events differently.
 However, I couldn’t form a strong opinion about the characters.
-I felt like I only got to know them on the surface, as they only revealed what they wanted to.
+I felt that I only got to know them on the surface, as they only revealed what they wanted to.
 Some of the horrific situations they went through, particularly Mariamar, and their reactions to them needed further exploration in my opinion.

 Nevertheless, Mia Couto managed to paint a fictional thought-provoking picture of the suffering of the women from Kulumani that I don’t think will leave anyone indifferent.